 Many people just want a Bluetooth speaker that sounds better than their phone's built-in speakers, that can follow them wherever they go, and it would be nice if the price point meant losing or breaking it wouldn't be tear-inducing.
 The Tribit XSound Go checks all of those boxes.
-It sounds fairly good, is lightweight and IPX7 waterproof, and often sells for less than $30.
+It sounds fairly good, is lightweight and IPX7 waterproof, and is one of the least expensive speakers out there.
 Sure, this speaker doesn't provide audiophile-approved sound quality, but it is more than capable of serenading some friends soaking in a sunset or relaxing on the beach.
 It also lasts 18.5 hours on a single charge, so you can keep the party going into the wee hours of the night.

 Tribit XSound Go Review